-Preparing to attend IEP meeting?
+Preparing to attend an IEP Meeting?
 These are 10 questions every parent should ask the team in an IEP meeting!

 An IEP meeting is a chance for school personnel and parents to communicate.
 The one thing I say to every parent before an IEP meeting?
 Be prepared.
 Do your homework.
 An IEP meeting can be an amazingly positive experience if everyone is able to communicate clearly.